patrickmineault/codebook/docs/setup.md

 This project skeleton combines ideas from [shablona](https://github.com/uwescience/shablona) and [good enough practices in scientific computing](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510).
 ```

-In many different programming frameworks - Ruby on Rails, React, etc. - people use a highly consistent directory structure from project to project, which makes it seamless to jump back into an old project.
+Many different programming frameworks---Ruby on Rails, React, etc.---use a highly consistent directory structure from project to project, which makes it seamless to jump back into an old project.
 In Python, things are much less standardized.
 I went into a deep rabbit hole looking at different directory structures suggested by different projects.
 Here's a consensus structure you can use as inspiration:

 ```{code}
 |-- data